Are you afraid of rejection?

 5. Know that there’s nothing wrong with fear.

 Even though this blog post is about overcoming fear, there’s actually nothing wrong with having fear.
 Fear is an emotional response.
-When you think about the possibility of being rejected, your brain responded with emotions which make you feel humiliated, worthless, pathetic etc. That’s understandable.
+When you think about the possibility of being rejected, your brain responded with emotions that make you feel humiliated, worthless, pathetic, etc. That’s understandable.